sysbloat/Lsrcr-Redesign/README.md

 **Note: for those unwilling to read text, there's a [**video tutorial online**](REPLACE_THIS_LINK)

-1. Clone the repository from the [**base url**](https://github.com/sysbloat/Lsrcr-Redesign/).
-This is done on either the command prompt or git bash prompt.
-First, change into a directory you'd want to keep the repository copy in (for example, Desktop).
-Once you're in the directory you want the repo to be created in, run the following command: `git clone https://github.com/sysbloat/Lsrcr-Redesign/`.
+1. Fork the repository from the [**original repo's base url**](https://github.com/sysbloat/Lsrcr-Redesign/) by clicking on the "Fork" botton at the top right of your screen.

+2. Once you've forked it, you will be redirected to your fork of the repo.
+You can think of this fork as your own custom "copy".
+Copy the url on your browser of your repo (should look something like https://github.com/YOUR_USER_NAME/Lsrcr-Redesign/).

+3. Once you've copied the link, go to a location where you'd want to save a local copy of the repo.
+Enter a git bash and run `git clone https://github.com/YOUR_USER_NAME/Lsrcr-Redesign/` (replace the link with a valid one).
+If successful, change directory into the repository you just cloned.

-2. Once you've cloned it, open the folder up on your File Explorer (what you use to browse your files).
+4. Open the folder up on your File Explorer (what you use to browse your files).
 Once in the suggestions directory, browse for an appropriate subdirectory. **Note: if there's no appropriate subdirectory, pick the directory that is most accurate and I'll move it to the right place.**

-3. Once you're in the appropriate subdirectory, create a textfile.
+5. Once you're in the appropriate subdirectory, create a textfile.
 Give it a **meaningful and descriptive name**.
 The example we'll do as a walkthrough is "car_roof_shooting.txt".

-4. Copy the appropriate portion of the [**suggestion format**](data/format.txt), and paste it inside the file you create it.
+6. Copy the appropriate portion of the [**suggestion format**](data/format.txt), and paste it inside the file you create it.
 Save the file.

-5. Modify the file accordingly with your suggestion, and save it when done.
+7. Modify the file accordingly with your suggestion, and save it when done.

-6. Go back to your repository directory, and run `git status`.
+8. Go back to your repository directory, and run `git status`.
 If everything went right, the output should list the files/directories you've created/changed/deleted.

-7. Once you're satisfied, run `git commit -m <YOUR_COMMIT_MESSAGE>`.
+9. Once you're satisfied, run `git commit -m <YOUR_COMMIT_MESSAGE>`.
 Please make sure to make a correct commit message.
 A good example is something like "Add car roof shooting suggestion."; a bad example is "Added suggestion".
 Good commit messages help to keep stuff better organized and easier to filter through.

-8. Once the commit command runs successfully, run `git push origin master`.
+10. Once the commit command runs successfully, run `git push origin master`.
 This will "push" your commited changes to your repository, effectively "updating it".

-9. Once you've pushed your changes, get back to the [**original repository in Github**](https://github.com/sysbloat/Lsrcr-Redesign/) and click on the "New pull request" button.
+11. Once you've pushed your changes, get back to the [**original repository in Github**](https://github.com/sysbloat/Lsrcr-Redesign/) and click on the "New pull request" button.
 Select the original master branch as the base, and your own repo's branch as the compare target, and create a pull request.

-10. That's it, from that point on you will have published a suggestion.
+12. That's it, from that point on you will have published a suggestion.
 Other people will be free to comment on it, etc. It will be tagged according to its status (accepted, review, denied, etc.) but this is more of a developer intended feature.
 Thanks for taking the time to make a suggestion!

 ### Commenting on a suggestion